lonnie-nguyen/MovieTheater/README.md

 ## Build Scripts
 ### Before building:
+1. Fork and clone this project on your local machine where you will be running it.
-1. In a terminal window, navigate to the root directory of the project.
+2. In a terminal window, navigate to the root directory of the project.

 The following script builds and tests the project:
 ```commandline